Mediation (statistics)

 Simple mediation model.
 The independent variable causes the mediator variable; the mediator variable causes the dependent variable.

 In statistics, a mediation model seeks to identify and explain the mechanism or process that underlies the relationship between an independent variable and a dependent variable, through the inclusion of a third hypothetical variable known as a mediator variable (also referred to as an intermediate variable or intervening variable).

 In this framework, the relationship is not conceived as a direct causal link between the independent and the dependent variable, but rather as one in which the independent variable influences the mediator variable, which in turn affects the dependent variable.
 In this way, the mediator variable helps to clarify the nature of the causal relationship between them.

 Mediation analyses are employed to understand a known relationship by exploring the underlying mechanism or process by which one variable influences another variable through a mediator variable.
 In particular, mediation analysis can contribute to better understanding the relationship between an independent variable and a dependent variable when these variables do not have an obvious direct connection.

 Baron and Kenny's (1986) steps for mediation analysis

-Baron and Kenny (1986) laid out several requirements that must be met to form a true mediation relationship.
+In 1986, two social psychologists at the University of Connecticut, Reuben M. Baron and David A. Kenny, laid out several requirements that must be met to form a true mediation relationship.
 They are outlined below using a real-world example.
 See the diagram above for a visual representation of the overall mediating relationship to be explained.
 The original steps are as follows.